YouTube

 I bolted straight for the other coast in search for a nostalgic moment with my former hostel.
 To say it’s been run into the ground is an understatement.
 More modern hostels have moved in and upped the game on Koh Phi Phi and about time too.

-Beach at Koh Phi Phi in Thailand.
-Boat ride from hell, island hopping from heaven
+Beach at Koh Phi Phi in Thailand

 Boat ride from hell island hopping from heaven